CBRE’S INDUSTRIAL SALES & LOGISTICS GROUP

 guides and executes CBRE’s global research on influential topics such as changes in prime rents across

-global markets; differences in last-mile distribution between continents; and expanding adoption of
+global markets; differences in last-touch distribution between continents; and expanding adoption of

 automation in warehouses and in trucking.
 Also since 2017, he has championed CBRE’s new MarketFlash